G-string: History

 The G-string first appeared in costumes worn by showgirls in the United States in Earl Carroll's productions during the 1920s, a period known as the Jazz Age or the Roaring Twenties.
-Before the Depression most performers made their own G-strings or bought them from travelling salesmen, but from the 1930s they were usually purchased from commercial manufacturers of burlesque costumes.
+Before the Great Depression most performers made their own G-strings or bought them from traveling salesmen, but from the 1930s they were usually purchased from commercial manufacturers of burlesque costumes.
 During the 1930s, the "Chicago G-string" gained prominence when worn by performers like Margie Hart.
 The Chicago area was the home of some of the largest manufacturers of G-strings and it also became the center of the burlesque shows in the United States.
 Early performers of color to wear a G-string on stage included the Latina stripper Chiquita Garcia in 1934, and "Princess Whitewing", a Native American stripper near the end of the decade.

 The term G-string started to appear in Variety magazine during the 1930s.
 In New York City, G-strings were worn by female dancers at risqué Broadway theatre shows during the Jazz Age.
 During the 1930s and 1940s, the New York striptease shows in which G-strings were worn were described as "strong".
 In shows referred to as "weak" or "sweet" the stripper wore "net panties" instead.
-"Strong" shows usually took place only when the police were not present, and they became rarer after 1936 when Fiorello H. La Guardia, the Mayor of New York City, organised a series of police raids on burlesque shows.
+"Strong" shows usually took place only when the police were not present, and they became rarer after 1936 when Fiorello H. La Guardia, the Mayor of New York City, organized a series of police raids on burlesque shows and closed strip clubs in the city for the first time in its history.
+The Mayor also banned showgirls from performing fully nude at the 1939 New York World's Fair.
+To give the illusion that they were completely naked, showgirls sometimes wore G-strings that were flesh-coloured or made of wool or fur to resemble pubic hair.